-BIOLOGY 007 GENERAL BIOLOGY II (5) UC/CSU Lecture: 3 hours / Lab: 6 hours
+BIOLOGY 007 GENERAL BIOLOGY II (5) UC/CSU

 Prerequisite: Biology 006

 This is the second of a sequence of two General Biology courses designed for life science and pre-med majors.
 It deals with basic concepts in evolution, systematics, anatomy, physiology and ecology of organisms.